pachyderm/docs/content/latest/reference/pipeline-spec/spout.md

 ## When to Use

-You should use the `spout` field in a Pachyderm Pipeline Spec when you want to read data from an external source that is not stored in a Pachyderm repository.
+You should use the `spout` field in a MLDM Pipeline Spec when you want to read data from an external source that is not stored in a MLDM repository.
 This can be useful in situations where you need to read data from a service that is not integrated with Pachyderm, such as an external API or a message queue.

 Example scenarios:

 - **Data ingestion**: If you have an external data source, such as a web service, that you want to read data from and process with Pachyderm, you can use the spout field to read the data into Pachyderm.

-- **Real-time data processing**: If you need to process data in real-time and want to continuously read data from an external source, you can use the spout field to read the data into Pachyderm and process it as it arrives.
+- **Real-time data processing**: If you need to process data in real-time and want to continuously read data from an external source, you can use the spout field to read the data into MLDM and process it as it arrives.

 - **Data integration**: If you have data stored in an external system, such as a message queue or a streaming service, and you want to integrate it with data stored in Pachyderm, you can use the spout field to read the data from the external system and process it in Pachyderm.